-MSN 540/840 NURSING RESEARCH the student will gain increased understanding of the research process and beginning competence in: developing clinical research questions, searching databases for research evidence, analyzing the significance of statistical and qualitative data, critiquing research studies, translating evidence into practice, and synthesizing research findings related to a clinical problem.
-A basic undergraduate statistics course, that has been taken within the last 5 years, is required as a prerequisite to the course.
+MSN 840 NURSING RESEARCH The student will increase their understanding of the research process and develop competence in developing research questions, searching databases for research evidence, analyzing the significance of statistical and qualitative data, critiquing research studies, translating evidence into practice, and synthesizing research findings related to a nursing problem.
+A basic undergraduate statistics course that has been taken within the last 5 years is required as a prerequisite to the course.
 3 credits.

-MSN 551/851/565/865 FNP & AGPCNP I - ADVANCED NURSING CLINICAL PRACTICUM this didactic and clinical course explores symptoms, differential diagnostic evaluation, and the management of common episodic and chronic health conditions throughout the life span.
+MSN 851/865 FNP & AGPCNP I - ADVANCED NURSING CLINICAL PRACTICUM This didactic and clinical course explores symptoms, differential diagnosis, diagnostic evaluation, and the management of common episodic and chronic health conditions throughout the life span.
 The course emphasizes evidence-based practice, health promotion and disease prevention as well as illness.
-Prerequisites: MSN 530/830; MSN 534/834; MSN 540/840; BIOL 536/836; BIOL 542/842; MSN 538/838 - 4 credits.
+Prerequisites: MSN 830; MSN 834; MSN 840; BIOL 536/836; BIOL 542/842; MSN 538 - 4 credits.